Research Continuity Guidelines

 ORIA husbandry staff will continue to provide routine care (food, water, sanitation, health checks) for the animals under their care.

-Contact Mason’s Biosafety Officer, Adam Fleming, at email@example.com or (703) 993-4788.
+Contact Mason’s Biosafety Officer, Adam Fleming, at firstname.lastname@example.org or (703) 993-4788.
 He will guide you in understanding the safety protocols and committee reviews that might be necessary prior to initiating work.
 At the present time, COVID-19 is not subject to heightened export controls that would restrict the involvement of foreign researchers in such work.
-Research with COVID-19 is considered a critical research activity.
+Research with COVID-19 is considered a critical research activity, but any new research that has not already been approved must go through the “Critical Activities Related to Research” protocol noted previously.

 You do not need to notify your research subjects.
 The IRB does not require a modification for a temporary pause in research activity.
 Please see guidance in the sponsored programs section of these FAQs in relation to notifying your sponsor.